llenk/oauth2-test-app/README.md

 ## Setup

+Clone the repository to your local machine, then navigate to the repository in the terminal.
 In the redux folder, you will need a `constants.js` file.
 This file will contain the information besides login/password the Oauth2 API requires.
 It should be formatted as follows, with information added:

 ```
 export const loginInfo = {